jnk0le/random/pipeline cycle test/README.md

 if first instruction was placed in "younger" or "older" slot, all folowing bitfield/dsp instructions also need to be placed in the same slot, distance inbetween occurences doesn't seem to matter

+if the bitfield/dsp instructions are placed in older slot there will be a slippery condition with 2 cycles of loop invariant stalls no matter of the amount or dispersion of bitfield/dsp instructions.
+Due to this there may be extra stalls when combined with other stall sources (listed below in this chapter)

 bitfield/dsp (e.g. `uxtb`) result cannot be used as index by load/store instructions in next cycle (1 extra cycle latency)

 `bfi`, `sbfx`, `ubfx`, `rbit`,`rev`, `rev16`, `revsh`, instructions can't source result of another